Internet for Seniors

 AT&T Internet for seniors

-AT&T makes our list of best internet options for seniors because it has budget-friendly options (their low-income internet service, Access from AT&T, costs $30.00/mo.) and high speed internet service (up to 300Mbps with unlimited data).
+AT&T makes our list of the best internet options for seniors because it offers budget-friendly options (its low-income internet service, Access from AT&T, costs $30.00/mo.) and high-speed internet service (up to 300Mbps with unlimited data).

 If you get AT&T Fiber, this should be sufficient for cord-cutting and watching online streaming videos, which could also help you save money on cable TV.